gremble0/cchat/README.md

 # c-chat
-This is the client sister project of [go-chat](https://github.com/gremble0/gochat) - a multi user chat server programmed in go.
-It uses raylib to create a UI for communicating with the server and the c standard library to.
-It uses the C standard library for connecting and communicating with the server, and raylib to create a more user friendly UI for it.
+This is the client sister project of [go-chat](https://github.com/gremble0/gochat) - a multi user chat server.
+Cchat uses raylib to create a UI allowing the user to communicate with the server through c standard library functions.

 ## Dependencies
 - raylib